joshuacwnewton/d-SNE-PyTorch/README.md

 python3 -m dsne_pytorch configs/mt-mm.cfg --train --test
 ```

-To tweak this experiment, please review the [mt-mm.cfg](/dsne_pytorch/configs/mt-mm.cfg) file for available configuration options.
+To tweak this experiment, please review the [mt-mm.cfg](/dsne_pytorch/configs/mt-mm.cfg) file in `dsne_pytorch/configs` for available configuration options.
 Each configuration parameter can also be overridden using additional CLI arguments, such as:

 ```
 python3 -m dsne_pytorch configs/mt-mm.cfg --train --test --batch_size 100 --learning_rate 0.0001